7P notes: Apple iPad

 Anti-glare sparkle

-• You may or may not be sensitive to this effect.
+• You may or may not be sensitive to the anti-glare sparkle effect.
 Some people hate it.
 Some are much less sensitive to it.

 • iPads don't show much AG sparkle at all - I would say it is undetectable in the iPads I have examined